perribus/ctf_writeups/dawgctf2020/tiktok/README.md

             | Size of chunk Y                             |A|M|0|
             +---------------------------------------------------+
 ```
 Tcache bins are, for lack of a better term, **dumb**.
-If chunk B is in the tcache and you overwrite the pointer to the next tcache chunk with your own address, when chunk B is at the head of tcache bin and then gets reallocated the tcache think its _new_ head is whatever is at the address you overwrote. _It doesn't even check if that new address is on the heap_.
+If chunk B is in the tcache and you overwrite the pointer to the next tcache chunk with your own address, when chunk B gets taken from the top of the tcache, the tcache will think its _new_ head is at the address you overwrote. _It doesn't even check if that address is on the heap_.
 We can use our overwrite to allocate a chunk anywhere in writeable address space.

 Let's say we we have allocated a `chunk A` right on top of `chunk B`, both with size 0x20.
 We first free `chunk B` and it ends up in the tcache for size 0x20, which previously contained `chunk X` at it's head: